 Utilizing a smaller portion of the image circle means that APS-C sensor format cameras frame a scene more tightly, with 1.6x being the angle of view multiplier (FOVCF) for Canon's lineup.
 To date, no RF mount cameras have an APS-C imaging sensor.
 Should such a camera become available, 400mm's full-frame angle of view equivalency is 640mm.
 The uses for 400mm on an APS-C body shift toward big field sports and longer-distance wildlife.
 It is an ideal option for both.

 Let's briefly discuss optimal framing with a prime lens.
 Image cropping is often required during post-processing after using a prime (non-zoom) lens to capture the action from a fixed position, as is very frequently the case with sports photography.
 A longer focal length lens has a narrower angle of view, which requires you to be farther from the subject for optimal framing.
-One huge advantage that a narrower angle of view provides is a longer duration in which to capture an optimally-framed subject.
+One huge advantage that a narrower angle of view provides is a longer duration to capture an optimally-framed subject.
 That advantage can result in less cropping needed overall with higher resolution retained.

 Let me explain that concept.
 If you are shooting a running person with a 24mm lens on a full-frame format DSLR, the optimal framing distance to capture the entire person might be 9' (3m).
 At 18' (6m), that person would only be 1/2 of the optimal size in the frame.
 A person running at full speed will only momentarily be near that optimal distance.